QTSumm: Query-Focused Summarization over Tabular Data: Experiments

-We observe that Flan-T5 performs better in terms of comprehensiveness and faithfulness.
-Despite receiving low scores in automated evaluation, GPT-3 achieves results comparable to state-of-the-art fine-tuned models in human evaluation.
-This motivates us to explore how to develop automated evaluation metrics for the \ours dataset that align better with human judgments.
-We also plan to further investigate the faithful table-to-text generation capability of large language models in future work.
+\paragraph{Mismatch between automated and human evaluation} Despite receiving low scores in popular automated evaluation metrics such as BLEU and ROUGE, GPT-* exhibit better performance than state-of-the-art fine-tuned models in human evaluation.
+This finding underscores the need for future research to investigate the development of automated evaluation metrics for the \ours task that better align with human judgments~\cite{scu, liu2023revisiting, jiang2023tigerscore}.

+\paragraph{Effectiveness of \method} As assessed by human evaluation, baseline systems employing \method typically yield better performance, especially in faithfulness-level.
+This suggests the efficacy of \method in enhancing the reasoning process in text generation.